urql-graphql/urql/docs/basics/svelte.md

 started at will.
 Instead, the `query`'s third argument, the `context`, may have an added `pause` option that can be set to `true` to temporarily _freeze_ all changes and stop requests.

-For instance we may start out with a paused store and then unpause it once a callback is invoked:
+For instance, we may start out with a paused store and then unpause it once a callback is invoked:

 ```html
 <script>